nats-io/nats-replicator/docs/config.md

 * `NATSToNATS` - a subject to subject connector
 * `NATSToStan` - a subject to streaming connector
 * `StanToNATS` - a streaming to subject connector
-* `STANToSTAN` - a streaming to streaming connector
+* `StanToStan` - a streaming to streaming connector

+These types are case insensitive, so "natstonats" is the same as "NATSToNATS".

 All connectors can have an optional id, which is used in monitoring: